Jump to the content

 Researchers are eligible to apply provided that they

-• have completed a PhD within the last 15 years (at the time of the symposium),
+- have completed a PhD within the last 15 years (by the time of the symposium),

-Participants are expected to take part in the entire symposium.
+Participants are expected to attend the entire symposium.
 Attending the full event is mandatory to meet the requirements to apply for the Humboldt Foundation’s CONNECT programme.

 Application process

-Applications may be submitted online at https://forms.office.com/e/i4Jsw0MVrH until 11 January 2026.
+Applications may be submitted online until 11 October 2026.
 Only applications received by the deadline will be considered.

 Applicants should submit:

-• the completed application form (accessible via the link)
+- the completed application form (accessible via this link)

-• link to their personal scientific profile or CV
+- a link to a personal scientific profile or a CV

-• link to their list of key publications (max. one page)
+- link to list of key publications (max. one page)

 Applications must be in English.
-Please click “submit” after completing the online form to ensure your application is sent.
+Please click “submit” after completion of the online form to make sure your application will be transferred.

 Applications will be assessed according to the following criteria:

-• added value of the symposium for the applicant’s academic career development
+- added value of the symposium for applicant’s academic career development

 Logistics